 Christopher Armstrong is a Washington, D.C., attorney and a member of Holland & Knight's Public Policy & Regulation Group.
-Mr. Armstrong's practice focuses on providing legal and lobbying services regarding government investigations and tax policy.
+His practice focuses on representing a broad range of companies, nonprofit entities and individuals through congressional investigations involving significant legal, regulatory and political risk.
+Mr. Armstrong also provides counsel and lobbying services regarding tax, healthcare and international trade matters.

-Mr. Armstrong served four years as oversight counsel for the U.S. House of Representatives' Ways and Means Committee under then-Chairman David Camp (R-Mich.).
-In this role, he worked closely with the tax and health policy teams on a broad range of matters, including the Patient Protection and Affordable Care Act (ACA) provisions and the Tax Reform Act of 2014.
-Mr. Armstrong also was the lead attorney on numerous hearings and legislation concerning the Internal Revenue Services (IRS), tax administration, ACA and debt limit.
+While on the staff of the Committee on Ways and Means, Mr. Armstrong worked closely with the tax and health policy teams on a broad range of matters, including the Patient Protection and Affordable Care Act (ACA) provisions and the Tax Reform Act of 2014.
+He also was the lead attorney on numerous hearings and legislation concerning the IRS and tax administration.

 Early in his career, Mr. Armstrong was an attorney for the U.S. Office of Special Counsel (OSC), where he investigated allegations of Whistleblower Protection Act and Hatch Act violations.
 In addition, he devised prosecution strategy and produced legal opinions for OSC prosecutors and various Inspectors General.